San Francisco Parks Alliance Board of Trustees

 Louise is Professor and Chair of the Department of Landscape Architecture and Environmental Planning at the University of California Berkeley.
 A former Associate and senior landscape architect for Sasaki Associates, Prof. Mozingo joined the department after a decade of professional practice.
 In 2009 she became the founding director of a research interdisciplinary team at the College of Environmental Design, the Center for Resource Efficient Communities (CREC) dedicated to supporting resource efficiency goals through environmental planning and urban design.
 Professor Mozingo’s book, Pastoral Capitalism: A History of Suburban Corporate Landscapes (MIT Press), won 2011 American Publishers Award for Professional and Scholarly Excellence (PROSE Award) in the Architecture and Urban Planning category, the 2014 Elisabeth Blair MacDougall Prize from the Society of Architectural Historians for the best book in landscape history, and an American Society of Landscape Architects Honor Award for Communications in 2014.
 Prof. Mozingo has been the recipient of Harvard University’s Dumbarton Oaks Fellowship for Studies in Landscape Architecture, the Council of Educators in Landscape Architecture Award of Recognition for Excellence in Teaching, Writing, and Service, and the University of California, Berkeley Chancellor’s Award of Recognition for University and Community Partnerships.

-Kelly Nice is a Founding Partner at Nice Advertising, a leading independent ad agency in San Francisco.
+Kelly Nice is a Founding Partner at Nice & Company, a leading independent ad agency in San Francisco.
 He first got involved with San Francisco’s parks in 2002, helping on the campaign to restore the Conservatory of Flowers in Golden Gate Park.
 As Vice President of San Francisco Parks Trust, Kelly served on the committee that initiated the merger between SFPT and Neighborhood Parks Council.
-He served as the Board Chair of the SFPA from 2013 to 2016.
+He served as the Board Chair of SFPA from 2013 to 2016.
 Kelly lives near Allyne Park and is a frequent cyclist and runner in Golden Gate Park.

 Jonathan Rewers has many degrees and has worked in many different places.
 Despite all that, his one goal in life is being of service to his friends, family, community, and colleagues.
 Parks and Recreation is a pure expression of that goal, which is why he has promoted and supported it in all ways possible – as a volunteer, advocate, and professional.
 He currently works as the Manager of Capital Financial Planning and Analysis at the SFMTA, and is pursuing a graduate degree in Urban Planning.
 He grew up in San Francisco and played his childhood away at San Francisco’s world-class parks.